 Voted one of the most exciting cities in the world, London is one of the most popular destinations in Europe.
-During the period before Christmas, then, the English capital is from always one of the most popular destinations especially for the glittering and majestic decorations of which colors and enriches the city.
+During the period before Christmas, then, the English capital is always one of the most popular destinations especially for the glittering and majestic decorations of that colors and enriches the city.
 Any tourist who gets on a plane or private jet to visit London for the first time is aware that there are some places whose visit is a must: Buckingham Palace, Hyde Park, Westminster, London Bridge and the most important ones London museums.

 To discover real jewels, it is sometimes necessary to move away from the center a little, while other times it is enough to sharpen your eyes while walking the streets more traffic of the City.

-The English capital therefore offers many new but equally enchanting proposals.
+The English capital, therefore, offers many new but equally enchanting proposals.

 1. Leighton House Museum

-During the reign of Queen Victoria, Great Britain experienced one of the longest periods serene and productive in the history of the country.
+During the reign of Queen Victoria, Great Britain experienced one of the longest periods of serene and productivity in the history of the country.
 However, he was not the only one.
-Indeed, too the nineteenth century gave London, and all of England, priceless wonders from an artistic and architectural point of view.
-A little known place but one that gives amazement and admiration is certainly the house-museum where the artist Lord Frederic lived Leighton, located in the prestigious district of Kensington.
+Indeed, the nineteenth century gave London, and all of England, priceless wonders from an artistic and architectural point of view.
+A little-known place but one that gives amazement and admiration is certainly the house museum where the artist Lord Frederic lived Leighton, located in the prestigious district of Kensington.
 It is a dwelling imposing and majestic, in which the English nobleman housed the intellectual personalities and cultural highlights of Victorian society, but even sometimes even opened the doors to ordinary people to show the world all its magnificence.
-Inside, the golden Arabic Hall stands out - inspired by the Arab-Norman palace della Zisa, in the province of Palermo, which was decorated with 600 different majolica from Damascus and with mosaics, gold and precious carpets, as well as hosting one at its center fountain.
+Inside, the golden Arabic Hall stands out - inspired by the Arab-Norman palace Della Zisa, in the province of Palermo, which was decorated with 600 different majolica from Damascus and with mosaics, gold and precious carpets, as well as hosting one at its center fountain.
 Exploring the house you can also admire works by Tintoretto, finely worked columns and sculptures of different features.
 The element perhaps more particular, and which arouses curiosity and deep interest, is the entire room dedicated to silk.